codacy/codacy-rubocop/docs/description/Lint_ShadowedException.md

-Checks for a rescued exception that get shadowed by a less specific exception being rescued before a more specific exception is rescued.
+Checks for a rescued exception that gets shadowed by a less specific exception being rescued before a more specific exception is rescued.